akaase/hw-06-tuples-dicts/README.md

 ---

-# Part 1: I Love You, Tuple
+# Exercise 1: I Love You, Tuple

-Create a file called `part1.py` and write your solution code in there.
+Create a file called `exercise1.py` and write your solution code in there.

 You may recall tuples from your in-class lesson.
 Tuples are *immutable* data structures, which means they can't be changed after they're created.